 We are pleased to report that we have received laboratory results of the first air and water samples collected around the Brockham wellsite.
 The levels of pollutants are in line with what one would expect in a rural location.
 (Please see below for more details.)
 The forced break in Angus Energy’s operations earlier this year due to unexpectedly finding water in their new well is allowing us the time to continue sampling and laboratory analysis to establish a robust baseline reflective of seasonal weather changes before any extraction from the unconventional Kimmeridge layers starts.
 Having good baseline data is necessary to provide a reference point against which to assess the future monitoring of air and water quality after oil production starts.

-As far as we are aware there has never been any air monitoring around the well either except for the reporting by the operator of the amount of gas produced annually.
-It is not known whether these reports are based on estimated or actual volumes, and they are not verified by the EA.
+To our knowledge, there has never been any air monitoring around the well either, except for the reporting by the operator of the amount of gas produced annually, which they reported as nil.
+It is not known whether these reports are based on estimated or actual volumes, and they are not verified by the EA (links here and here).

 We commissioned Gair Consulting to assist with the set-up of six monitoring points on three farms around the wellsite, together including six NO2 and three BTEX (Benzene, Toluene, Ethylbenzene, Xylene) tubes.
 Those are changed on a regular basis and sent for analysis.
 We are aiming to collect c.
 6 months of baseline data.
 Results so far are in line with average air quality in a rural location.
 Slight variations in hydrocarbon levels across locations were detected, but those are likely attributable to the proximity to a road.
 Production from the Kimmeridge layers has not started yet and so there has not been any flaring at the Brockham wellsite, or any production of gas from these strata.

 If you would like to contribute to the cost of collecting baseline data and future monitoring, please donate via the crowdfunder: